SyberKraken/Git-Commit-Functions-Change-Frequency-Data-Vizualisation/README.md

 ## TODO

-remove old python code

-make treemap of %bugfixes from some form of input of what is considered bugfix commits, Maybe list of commits, maybe some specific phrase in the names of the commits.
+make treemap of %bugfixes from some form of input of what is considered bugfix commits, Maybe list of commits, maybe some specific phrase in the names of the commits, or more likeley, make it so we return the list of commits, then we can either put in a subset of them or click them or something.

 make parser capable of more langueges than TS and JS, (python, C, Java, GO, Rust, Ruby)